 The world of modeling has something for everyone.
 There are so many niches and specializations that you can find at least one that fits your look and personality.
 Once you decide becoming a model is the right move, it’s time to choose which path you’ll take to get there.
 There’s a lot more to the modeling profession than being really, really, ridiculously good looking.
-Learn what it takes to build a modeling portfolio in our guide.

 The first thing every aspiring model needs to know is what their best features are and how to flaunt them.
 Inspect your face, free of makeup and with your hair pulled back.
 Gone are the days when the industry demanded strict symmetry and Eurocentric features.
 The concept around beauty and the process of finding the perfect model has changed significantly in the industry.
 What is interesting about your face?
 Do you have full lips?
 Sleepy eyes?
 A gap in your teeth?
 Any of these can be advantageous when it comes to being remembered by casting agents.